 English and Swahili are both the official languages of Kenya, and there are decent healthcare and excellent private schooling options in the country.

-With a wealth of minerals and an excellent human rights record, Namibia is an exemplary democratic country which is safe and peaceful for foreigners and locals alike and offers quality healthcare services.
-It is among the countries with the highest average salaries in Africa and the 10th richest nation on the continent, however the cost of living in Namibia is high as most consumables are imported.
+With a wealth of minerals and an excellent human rights record, Namibia is an exemplary democratic country that is safe and peaceful for foreigners and locals alike and offers quality healthcare services.
+It is among the countries with the highest average salaries in Africa and the 10th richest nation on the continent, however, the cost of living in Namibia is high as most consumables are imported.

 The capital, Windhoek, is small but charming, with a lively expat community and many social activities.
 To add to that, the country is famed for its beautiful desert landscapes, which are another attraction for foreigners.

 Tanzania is among the nations with the highest average salaries in Africa and is home to a large expat community, making it easy for foreigners to quickly settle in.
-Dar es Salaam, the capital, and the richest and largest city in Tanzania, is where most expatriates choose to live.
+Tanzania's capital Dar es Salaam is where most expatriates choose to live.
 Tanzania is fairly safe to live in and has many job opportunities for foreign professionals.
 The country is also popular among tourists and foreign expats due to its beautiful national parks filled with diverse wildlife and Mount Kilimanjaro, the tallest mountain in Africa.